-Note: Testing should be done immediately because if the delamination specimens are removed from the oven and allowed to absorb atmospheric moisture, the bondline separation will tend to close.
+Note: Testing should be done immediately because if the delamination specimens are removed from the oven and allowed to pick up moisture from the atmosphere, the bondline separation will tend to close.

-9.2.3.1 INITIAL QUALIFICATION, RE-QUALIFICATION AND RE-INSPECTION TESTING
+9.2.3.1 INITIAL QUALIFICATION AND RE-QUALIFICATION TESTING

-If the delamination of the specimen (see Section 9.2.1.2) or, if applicable, the average delamination of a specimen and its matching specimen (see Section 9.2.1.1) after one vacuum, pressure and drying cycle exceeds 5% but is less than 10%, repeat the above vacuum, pressure, drying cycle twice on that specimen and its matching specimen (if any), and record the delamination at the end of the third cycle.
+If the delamination of any specimen (see Section 9.2.1.2) or, if applicable, the average delamination of a specimen and its matching specimen (see Section 9.2.1.1) after one vacuum, pressure and drying cycle exceeds 5% but is less than 10%, repeat the above vacuum, pressure, drying cycle twice on that specimen and its matching specimen (if any), and record the delamination at the end of the third cycle.